Irreversibility of the pendulum revisited from Husimi's adiabaticity parameter: Main results

+in terms only of the Wronskian $W_t$.
+This does not include the Husimi's adiabaticity parameter $Q_t^*$, and the second-law-like inequalities are not obtainable.
+In particular, when $\Gamma_t=0$, the Gibbs entropy is conserved for an arbitrary dynamics due to the Liouville's theorem.
+This indicates that the volume entropy may be more relevant entropy to be adopted for the present model.

+It is noteworthy that we may express Eq.~(\ref{eq.DS_W}) in a different way in terms of the Gibbs entropy Eq.~(\ref{eq.DSS_W}):

-Thus, the Shannon entropy change may serve as a lower bound on the entropy change.
-Again, when $\Gamma_t=0$, the Shannon entropy does not change along a dynamics due to the Liouville's theorem, and Eq.~(\ref{eq.DS_DSH}) consistently recovers Eq.~(\ref{eq.DS_ineq}).
+Thus, the Gibbs entropy change may serve as a lower bound on the volume-entropy change.
+Again, when $\Gamma_t=0$, the Gibbs entropy is conserved along a dynamics, and Eq.~(\ref{eq.DS_DSH}) consistently recovers Eq.~(\ref{eq.DS_ineq}).

 Second, it is interesting to consider a relationship between the present result and the characterization of thermodynamic entropy as a Noether invariant, which is discussed in~\cite{SY2016,BM2025}.
 In fact, when $\Gamma_t=0$, the following Ermakov-Lewis invariant is known as a Noether invariant of the pendulum obeying Eq.~(\ref{eq.motion})~\cite{L1967,EG1976,L1978}: